arvigeus/AZ-204/Questions/Entra ID.md

-# Active Directory
+# Entra ID

 Question: You are tasked with providing secure remote access to an on-premises application for your organization's employees.
 Which action should you perform?

-- [x] Activate application proxy in Azure AD.
+- [x] Activate application proxy in Microsoft Entra ID.
-- [ ] Upgrade the staff accounts to Azure AD Premium P1.
+- [ ] Upgrade the staff accounts to Microsoft Entra ID Premium P1.
-- [ ] Establish a new conditional access policy in Azure AD.
+- [ ] Establish a new conditional access policy in Microsoft Entra ID.
-- [ ] Set up the portal to utilize Azure AD business-to-consumer (B2C).
+- [ ] Set up the portal to utilize Microsoft Entra ID business-to-consumer (B2C).

-Answer: The correct action is to activate application proxy in Azure AD.
-Azure AD Application Proxy provides secure remote access to on-premises applications.
+Answer: The correct action is to activate application proxy in Microsoft Entra ID.
+Microsoft Entra ID Application Proxy provides secure remote access to on-premises applications.

 ---

 Question: Your organization is planning to collaborate with a partner company on a project.
-You need to provide the partner company's users with access to certain applications in your Azure AD.
+You need to provide the partner company's users with access to certain applications in your Microsoft Entra ID.
 Which action should you perform?

-- [ ] Activate application proxy in Azure AD.
+- [ ] Activate application proxy in Microsoft Entra ID.
-- [ ] Upgrade the staff accounts to Azure AD Premium P1.
+- [ ] Upgrade the staff accounts to Microsoft Entra ID Premium P1.
-- [ ] Establish a new conditional access policy in Azure AD.
+- [ ] Establish a new conditional access policy in Microsoft Entra ID.
-- [x] Configure the applications to use Azure AD business-to-business (B2B).
+- [x] Configure the applications to use Microsoft Entra ID business-to-business (B2B).

-Answer: The correct action is to configure the applications to use Azure AD business-to-business (B2B).
-Azure AD B2B allows you to share your company's applications with external users in a secure manner.
+Answer: The correct action is to configure the applications to use Microsoft Entra ID business-to-business (B2B).
+Microsoft Entra ID B2B allows you to share your company's applications with external users in a secure manner.

 ---

-Question: As an administrator for a startup utilizing Azure AD for identity and access management, you're tasked with implementing mandatory multi-factor authentication for all users.
+Question: As an administrator for a startup utilizing Microsoft Entra ID for identity and access management, you're tasked with implementing mandatory multi-factor authentication for all users.
 What is the most appropriate step to take?

-- [ ] Implement Azure AD business-to-consumer (B2C).
+- [ ] Implement Microsoft Entra ID business-to-consumer (B2C).
-- [ ] Upgrade to Azure AD Premium P1 for all user accounts.
+- [ ] Upgrade to Microsoft Entra ID Premium P1 for all user accounts.
-- [ ] Establish a new conditional access policy in Azure AD.
+- [ ] Establish a new conditional access policy in Microsoft Entra ID.
-- [x] Activate security defaults in Azure AD.
+- [x] Activate security defaults in Microsoft Entra ID.
-- [ ] Set up an application proxy in Azure AD.
+- [ ] Set up an application proxy in Microsoft Entra ID.

-Answer: The most appropriate step is to activate security defaults in Azure AD.
+Answer: The most appropriate step is to activate security defaults in Microsoft Entra ID.
 This feature provides a basic level of security, including mandatory multi-factor authentication for all users, at no additional cost.
 The other options, while useful in certain scenarios, do not directly address the requirement of enabling mandatory multi-factor authentication for all users.

 ---

-Question: Your organization uses Azure AD for identity management.
+Question: Your organization uses Microsoft Entra ID for identity management.
 You want to implement a policy that triggers multi-factor authentication (MFA) when a sign-in is deemed risky.
 Which two actions should you perform?

-- [ ] Activate application proxy in Azure AD.
+- [ ] Activate application proxy in Microsoft Entra ID.
-- [ ] Upgrade the staff accounts to Azure AD Premium P1.
+- [ ] Upgrade the staff accounts to Microsoft Entra ID Premium P1.
-- [x] Upgrade the staff accounts to Azure AD Premium P2.
+- [x] Upgrade the staff accounts to Microsoft Entra ID Premium P2.
-- [x] Establish a new risk-based conditional access policy in Azure AD.
+- [x] Establish a new risk-based conditional access policy in Microsoft Entra ID.
-- [ ] Enable security defaults in Azure AD.
+- [ ] Enable security defaults in Microsoft Entra ID.
-- [ ] Configure the applications to use Azure AD business-to-business (B2B).
+- [ ] Configure the applications to use Microsoft Entra ID business-to-business (B2B).

-Answer: The correct actions are to upgrade the staff accounts to Azure AD Premium P2 and establish a new risk-based conditional access policy in Azure AD.
-Risk-based policies require access to Azure AD Identity Protection, which is an Azure AD Premium P2 feature.
+Answer: The correct actions are to upgrade the staff accounts to Microsoft Entra ID Premium P2 and establish a new risk-based conditional access policy in Microsoft Entra ID.
+Risk-based policies require access to Microsoft Entra ID Identity Protection, which is an Microsoft Entra ID Premium P2 feature.

 ---

-Question: In Azure AD, what happens to Conditional Access policies when the licenses required for them expire?
+Question: In Microsoft Entra ID, what happens to Conditional Access policies when the licenses required for them expire?

 - [ ] The policies are automatically disabled.
 - [ ] The policies are automatically deleted.